 Use mental shortcuts here too.
 For example, note that moxifloxacin is the only fluoroquinolone that doesn't need renal adjustment.
 Or that clarithromycin is the only macrolide that does require adjustment.

 This helps because now in your head you can say "Cephalosporins need a dose adjustment...except ceftrixaone."
 The list of what you have to memorize just went from 30 items to 1 item. #Winning.

 Finally, we want to dose antibiotics in such a way that takes advantage of their pharmacokinetics and pharmacodynamics (PK:PD).
 There's a lot that can go into doing this, so let's simplify and make it as painless as possible.

 How an antibiotic kills bacteria may fall into one of two (very broad) categories:

-In other words, it's the main thing that determines if an antibiotic is going to be effective or not.
+In other words, it's the main "thing" that determines if an antibiotic is going to work or not.

 Going back to time vs. concentration dependent killing...

 This curve represents the amount of antibiotic in your blood stream after administering a single dose.
 Concentration is on the vertical axis, and time is on the horizontal.